suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 --- abstract

-This document describes an end-to-end authenticated encryption scheme for application objects intended to be delivered over Media over QUIC Transport (MoQT).
-We reuse the SFrame scheme for authenticated encryption of media objects, while suppressing data that would be redundant between SFrame and MoQT, for an efficient on-the-wire representation.
+This document describes an end-to-end authenticated encryption scheme for application objects intended to be delivered over Media over QUIC (MoC) Transport.
+This allows publishers that share a symetric key with the subscribers to ensure that MoQ relays can not decrypt the contents of objects an that subscribes can verify the content has not beebn changed.

 --- middle